← Back to Stories

 Key details reported by multiple sources:

-• Luigi Mangione is scheduled to appear in Manhattan state court on June 16, 2026, for the killing of UnitedHealthcare CEO Brian Thompson on December 4, 2024.
+• Luigi Mangione is scheduled to appear in Manhattan state court on Tuesday (2026-06-16) for the killing of UnitedHealthcare CEO Brian Thompson, who was shot on 4 December 2024 on a midtown Manhattan street.

-• Mangione faces nine counts in his state court case, including second-degree murder, with a trial set for September 8, 2026.
+• Mangione faces nine counts in his state court case, including second-degree murder, with a trial scheduled for 8 September 2026.

-• Mangione pleaded not guilty to both state and federal charges in the case.
+• Mangione pleaded not guilty in both state and federal cases.

-• Mangione was arrested five days after the shooting at a McDonald's in Altoona, Pennsylvania, approximately 370 kilometers west of Manhattan.
+• Mangione was arrested five days after the killing at a McDonald’s in Altoona, Pennsylvania, about 230 miles west of Manhattan.

 Points of Difference